Tina Fey: Other work

 On January 13, 2013, Fey hosted the 70th Golden Globe Awards with Amy Poehler, to critical acclaim.
 The duo hosted again in 2014 and 2015, generating the highest ratings for the annual ceremony in a decade and receiving similar acclaim.

 In 2015, Fey guest starred in the Comedy Central variety sketch series Inside Amy Schumer, alongside Julia Louis-Dreyfus and Patricia Arquette.
 In 2016, she had guest roles in the NBC variety series Maya & Marty and the Hulu dark comedy series Difficult People.

 In 2017, Fey recurred as Diana St. Tropez on the NBC sitcom Great News, which she co-executive produced.
 Also in 2017, Fey adapted Mean Girls into a musical of the same name.
 It opened on Broadway in 2018, receiving twelve Tony Award nominations, including a nomination for Best Book of a Musical for Fey.
 In January 2020, producers of the stage musical announced that it was being adapted as a feature film by Paramount Pictures.

 Fey co-created, wrote and executive produced the NBC sitcom Mr. Mayor, starring Ted Danson and Holly Hunter.
 The series premiered in January 2021.
 In February 2021, Fey returned to co-host the 78th Golden Globe Awards with Amy Poehler, for the first ever bi-coastal show.
 Fey was broadcast live from the Rainbow Room in New York City and Poehler from the usual venue at The Beverly Hilton in Los Angeles.
 Fey executive produced the Peacock musical comedy series Girls5eva, which premiered in May 2021 to critical acclaim.
 She additionally guest starred in an episode of the series as Dolly Parton.
 Also in 2021, Fey began a recurring role as Cinda Canning, a true crime podcaster, in the Hulu mystery comedy series Only Murders in the Building.
 In the same year, Fey reprised her role as 22 in the short film 22 vs. Earth.

 In March 2020, Netflix announced a 20-episode order for the animated sitcom Mulligan, with Fey as executive producer alongside frequent collaborators Sam Means and Robert Carlock.
+She also voiced the character of Dr. Farrah Braun in the series, which premiered in May 2023.